 - "Ecological visionaries and the politics of conservation," Environment and History, 3, 1997 (with R. Rajan)

 - Changing Life: Genomes, Ecologies, Bodies, Commodities Minneapolis: University of Minnesota Press (ed. with S. Halfon & P. Edwards), 1997.

 - "Natural Contradictions: Links between Ecological science and Environmental politics," Science as Culture, 7 (4), 1998 (with Y. Haila).

 - "Philosophy of Ecology," Biology & Philosophy, 15 (2):155-238, 2001 (with Y. Haila).

 - Establishing, while on the Executive from 1989-91 and 1993-99 (including President 1995-97): core committees and procedures; the Marjorie Grene graduate student prize; a Presidential plenary; the quoted wording above and other traditions that have continued under the subsequent “administrations.”
-(He also pinch hit during and after his term as President when there were gaps in coverage by the secretary/treasurer and in other places.)
+(I also pinch hit during and after my term as President when there were gaps in coverage by the secretary/treasurer and in other places.)